-inspection certificate means an inspection certificate under the Transport Operations (Road Use Management-Vehicle Standards and Safety) Regulation 2010.
+inspection certificate means an inspection certificate under a regulation made under the Transport Operations (Road Use Management) Act 1995, section 148.

 24 Transfer of registration

 A CTP insurance policy is unaffected by a change of ownership, or a transfer of the registration of, a motor vehicle to which it relates.